 Up to this point we have only dealt with adjectives in the positive form, e.g., klein – “small,” rot – “red,” etc. Now we shall consider the comparative and superlative forms of adjectives, e.g., “smaller,” “redder,” and “smallest,” “reddest.”

 The German form of the comparative is more consistent than that of English.
-In English, sometimes we use the word “more” to signal a comparison (example: “more consistent”), and sometimes we add an ending –er (example: greener).
+In English, sometimes we use the word “more” to signal a comparison (example: “more consistent”), and sometimes we add a suffix –er (example: greener).
 German simply adds an –er– to all its adjectives.
 Thus, the comparative of grün (green) is grüner, that of konsequent (consistent) is konsequenter.
 Note that on adjectives with the vowels a, o and u, an umlaut is usually added in the comparative form.
 For example, groß (big) becomes größer (bigger), schwarz (black) becomes schwärzer (blacker).

 As far as sentence constructions go, German uses the comparative form of adjectives in much the same way as English.
 For example: